anthony-firn/apps-script-notifier/README.md

 3. **Install the Extension**:
    - Click `Load unpacked`.
-   - Locate and select the `extension/` directory from this repository.
+   - Navigate to and select the `apps-script-notifier/extension/` directory.
    - Confirm the installation.

 At this point, you should see the "Apps Script Execution Notifier" extension listed on the page.
 Make note of the extension's unique ID for the next steps.